connectomicslab/connectomemapper3/README.md

 ### How to install the python wrappers and the GUI?

-You need to have either Docker or Singularity engine installed and miniconda installed.
-We refer to the [dedicated documentation page](https://connectome-mapper-3.readthedocs.io/en/latest/installation.html).
+You need to have first either Docker or Singularity engine and miniconda installed.
+We refer to the [dedicated documentation page](https://connectome-mapper-3.readthedocs.io/en/latest/installation.html) for more instruction details.

 Then, download the appropriate [environment.yml](https://github.com/connectomicslab/connectomemapper3/raw/master/conda/environment.yml) / [environment_macosx.yml](https://github.com/connectomicslab/connectomemapper3/raw/master/conda/environment_macosx.yml) and create a conda environment `py37cmp-gui` with the following command: